AmitaVarma/cs-205-project/README.md

 ### Parallel Execution
 #### Shared Memory - GPU
 We follow the same process as above, with the only difference being that it is run on a g3s.xlarge instance type which has 1 GPU.
+We train the model using a jupyter notebook.